 About the House Schedule:

-The schedule in the House of Representatives is determined by the Speaker of the House and the Majority Leader, currently Speaker John Boehner and Majority Leader Eric Cantor.
+The schedule in the House of Representatives is determined by the Speaker of the House and the Majority Leader, currently Speaker Paul Ryan and Majority Leader Kevin McCarthy.
 Remember, the schedule is always subject to change.
 You may also be interested to learn more about the schedule, House floor proceedings and other legislative activities on the Office of the Clerk's website.